 How often are you offered help via a live chat while navigating on a website, searching for support?
 I think, very often.
 Yes, live chats today are a very common means for any website owner to offer help to the customers while they are on the site.

-This is the easiest way to show your availability and willingness to assist to a customer.
+This is the easiest way to show your availability and willingness to assist a customer.
 Having a contact form or other means of support is pretty important.
 But the fact remains that the live chat is more effective.

 The main reason for live chats being more effective than other contact means is that it’s basically “live”.
 You ask questions and get answers to them immediately, not having to wait for a day or a couple to get the answer to your requests.

-Some live chats use chat bots to make the troubleshooting and help process faster and more automated.
+Some live chats use chatbots to make the troubleshooting and help process faster and more automated.
 But the truth is that customers prefer real assistants who are there to give you specific help for your specific issue.

-That’s why it’s so important to not only have a live chat on the website, but also make sure you are providing real customer support assistants that will do the job.
+That’s why it’s so important to not only have a live chat on the website but also make sure you are providing real customer support assistants that will do the job.

-Customers do need to be understood and they need to feel that the assistant is really there for the, willing to help with any issue appearing in the shopping process on the website.
+Customers do need to be understood and they need to feel that the assistant is really there for the willing to help with any issue appearing in the shopping process on the website.

 Provide Guest Checkout

-First we need to clarify what “guest checkout” actually is.
+First, we need to clarify what “guest checkout” actually is.
 This is a checkout method for shoppers allowing them to make the purchase from your eCommerce without having registered on your store or entering any personal details shipping/billing address, etc.

 This is actually a great plus to your sales, as most of the shoppers prefer quick shopping without any registration or other complicated processes.

-In fact, according to BigCommerce, making shoppers to register accounts in online stores greatly increases cart abandonment rates.
+In fact, according to BigCommerce, making shoppers register accounts in online stores greatly increases cart abandonment rates.

-This is exactly why, providing customers with options to avoid creating accounts and guest checkout faster will promote more sales as this way they will make more purchases than having to register on your site.
+This is exactly why providing customers with options to avoid creating accounts and guest checkout faster will promote more sales as this way they will make more purchases than having to register on your site.

 Offer help to revert abandoning customers

 This is why it’s super important for you to always be there for your customers whenever they need assistance.
-Help should be available to the customers via contact details, via live chats or, the most effective means – exit intent popups.
+Help should be available to the customers via contact details, via live chats or, the most effective means – exit-intent popups.

 Showing a help offer to the customer that’s just about to leave the store is the ultimate way of convincing them to get back to your store.
 Just the moment they are desperately leaving your site, not finding what they needed, a friendly help offer appears as a popup window making them change their mind.

-Delivery process is the most expected for the customers.
+The delivery process is the most expected for the customers.
 All we need, as customers, is to get the ordered items as soon as possible.

 The significance of the high speed of the delivery is identified as one of the main reasons for the customers when deciding to make purchases on the online store.
-Approximately 87% of the shoppers insist that this is one of the most important factors to choose this or that eCommerce store for online shopping.
+Approximately 87% of shoppers insist that this is one of the most important factors to choose this or that eCommerce store for online shopping.

 A slow delivery can greatly harm your sales, as customers are very likely to abandon their carts seeing the delivery is going to take more than expected.
-Clear and timely estimated delivery is extra important for the online sales.
+Clear and timely estimated delivery is extra important for online sales.